infor-cloud/xtendm3/docs/examples/dynamicTableExtension.md

 ---

 ## Description !!!
-Dynamic Table Extension is a type of extension, that allows user to create a new table inside database, which can be used in data operation.
+Dynamic Table Extension is a type of extension, that allows user to create a new table inside a database, which can be used in data operation.
+The dynamic table is more flexible than the regular one.
+It allows user to use it multiple times from all the programs/extensions, not only inside a single created extension.

 ## Use cases !!!
-* Expanding the functionality
+* Expanding the data functionality
-* Modifications to the operation at a given extension point
-* Allows implementation of functionality without changing the M3 itself at the source code
+* Flexibility of data usage

 ## Important note
 Always test the examples for your own solution before using them in production.